HDCbc/endpoints/README.md

 ### id_rsa.pub

-This will be output if ssh to HDC has not been pre-configured.
-Please send it to admin@hdcbc.ca.
+This will be output shortly after configuring config.env in the next step.
+Please send it (or a copy/paste with the line breaks intact) to admin@hdcbc.ca.

 ## 4. Config.env